-- Must depend on a law, - Must be in conformity with the conditions specified in the relevant article of the Constitution, - Must be compatible with the letter and spirit of the Constitution, - Must not prejudice the substance of the fundamental rights and freedoms, - Must not contravene the secularist republic and, - Must not be contrary to the principle of proportionality, constitutionally established authorities/institutions are responsible for exercising these procedures?
+- Must depend on a law, - Must be in conformity with the conditions specified in the relevant article of the Constitution, - Must be compatible with the letter and spirit of the Constitution, - Must not prejudice the substance of the fundamental rights and freedoms, - Must not contravene the secularist republic and, - Must not be contrary to the principle of proportionality.

 2.2.
-How is the fulfillment of these procedures ensured, and which
+How is the fulfilment of these procedures ensured, and which constitutionally established authorities/institutions are responsible for exercising these procedures?